 Tesla MR places students at clinical sites within 50 miles of their home.
 With 334+ partnerships across 38+ states, placement happens without relocation.
 The program handles affiliation agreements and coordinates site access.

-CNI College places students at imaging facilities in the Southern California area.
-Their local clinical connections in Orange County and the greater LA metro are established.
+CNI College places students at imaging facilities across Southern California.
+Per CNI’s published program description, the school maintains partnerships with over 50 imaging sites and hospitals in the region.
 If you are in this market, the clinical sites are convenient and well-known.

 The key question: Where do you live?
 If you are in Southern California, both programs can place you clinically.
 If you are anywhere else, Tesla MR is the only option that does not require moving.